Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-Around half of the patients admitted to hospital in Vietnam are carriers of multiresistant intestinal bacteria, according to a new study.
+Around half of the patients admitted to hospitals in Vietnam are carriers of multiresistant intestinal bacteria, according to a new study.

 A study by Swedish and Vietnamese scientists led by Linköping University and published in the Journal of Infection show a high prevalence of multiresistant intestinal bacteria in Vietnamese hospitals.